ZafeerAbbasi/My_Projects/STM32_Projects/BLE_Display_Joystick_Interface_C/readme.md

-# Interactivge BLE-Controlled Display and Joystick Interface System
+# Interactive BLE-Controlled Display and Joystick Interface System

 ## Project Description
 This project intends to create a BLE - Controlled Interface System in which the user can see joystick co-ordinates remotely on a phone via BLE.
 The user can also display on the LCD Remotely from his phone via BLE.